Thoemi09/omegamaxent_interface/doc/reference/contents.rst

     Standard deviation if G is scalar or has a single element.

-    ERR must have the same shape as G.data and its indices must match the mesh.
+    ERR must have the same shape as G.data.

     For a non-diagonal covariance, see the :math:`\Omega MaxEnt` `user guide`_.